Need a last-minute coconut oil cooking substitute? These eight best ingredient alternatives will get you out of trouble.

 Sunflower seed oil is rich in antioxidants and other nutrients that are good for your health.
 You can use it in equal amounts when you substitute it in a recipe that requires coconut oil.

 Avocado oil is extracted from the highly nutritious avocado fruit.
 It makes a good substitute for coconut oil, as it has a high smoking point.
-It also has a mild taste, and as such, it blends well with many recipes.
+It also has a mild taste, so it blends well with many recipes.

-However, Neem oil has a bitter taste, and this may not be the best when you add it in excess.
-When you use it as a substitute, it helps add a little bit first and increase the amount according to taste.
-This way, you won’t end up with a bitter dish, all in the name of substituting coconut oil for neem oil.
+However, Neem oil has a bitter taste, and this might not be the best when too much is added.
+When you use it as a substitute, it helps to add a small amount at first and increase as needed.
+This way, you won’t end up with a bitter dish, all in the name of using neem oil as a substitute for coconut oil.

 Shea butter is known as an ingredient in many hair and skin products.
 However, it can also be used for cooking.
 It has a good amount of nutrients and is a good substitute for coconut oil.